 Did cultural evolution create sexual purity taboos to prevent the spread of STIs?
 A few weeks ago, I wrote a post assuming this was obviously true; after getting some pushback, I want to look into it in more depth.

 Here are some things I think of as basic parts of sexual purity taboos.
 All of these are cross-cultural – which isn’t to say they’re in every culture, or that some cultures aren’t exactly the opposite, just to say that they seem to pop up pretty often.
-I’m writing this from the male perspective because most of the cultures I know about thought that way:
+Writing from the male perspective because most of the cultures I know about thought that way:

 1. If your wife has sex with another man, you should be angry